 “In handwriting, the visual attention of the writer is dedicated to the very tip of the pen, which is also the part of the hand that executes the motor program.
 In typewriting, by contrast, visual attention is detached from the haptic input.”

-When writing by hand, you make conscious choices: what to say, what to leave out and what tone to use.
-There is time to refine your thoughts into something lasting — maybe even something cherished by future generations.
+When writing by hand you make conscious choices: what to say, what to leave out and what tone to use.
+There is time to refine your thoughts into something lasting, maybe even something cherished by later generations.
 Letters can be held, reread and rediscovered years later.
-Holding words written years before gives you tangible bridges to history, offering deep sensory connection that digital communication rarely provides.
+Physically holding words written years before gives you a tangible bridge to history, offering a deep sensory connection that digital communication rarely provides.

 I won’t just lean on research, I’ve lived it.
-The peer-reviewed studies quoted above (and linked at the bottom of this post) dig into the points I’ve listed above with circuitous and exhaustive detail, but for me, the evidence has always been personal.
+The peer reviewed studies quoted above (and linked at the bottom of this post) dig into the points I’ve quoted above with circuitous and exhaustive detail, but for me, the evidence has always been personal.

 In college, I alternated between handwritten and typed notes.
 The difference was stark.
 On paper I could map out the ideas in a way that made sense to my mind, allowing me to fully grasp a subject by wrestling with how to lay it out.
 A laptop, by contrast, pushed me toward transcription, faster, yes, of course faster, but much emptier.